Probability of Event A OR Event B

 Summary

-- The simple OR rule applies to mutually exclusive events, where the probability of A or B is the sum of their individual probabilities.
+- The simple OR rule applies when two events are mutually exclusive, meaning the probability of either event occurring is the sum of their individual probabilities.

-- The general OR rule, which accounts for overlap, is universally applicable and a powerful tool in probability calculations.
+- The general OR rule, which accounts for the overlap (or simultaneous occurrence) of events, is universally applicable and corrects for the double counting of the overlap region.

 Chapters